JannesBonk/Medusa.uno/README.md

-# Medusa.uno-archive
+# Medusa.uno
-This is a public repository for the cheat Medusa.uno that is meant to store versions of it
+This is a public repository for the cheat Medusa.uno that will be used for latest releases and old versions